-What both you and we do know, and is demonstrated all over this website, is that if activists continue to work within the conventional movement, the chances to free the animals from human exploitation are practically zero.
-And the chances to end the suffering are even theoretically zero.
+What both you and we do know, and is demonstrated all over this website, is that if activists continue to work within the conventional movement, the chances to free all the animals from every human exploitation are practically zero.

-That is all that activists need to know to start their research team.
-It is extremely complicated, highly demanding, very risky and small chance, but it is also the only option for the suffering to end.
+It is extremely complicated, highly demanding, very risky, and has small chance, but it is also the only option for the suffering to end.
 And the more activists choose this option the bigger the chances to succeed.

 Obviously we realize why our suggestion draws such a skeptical reaction (uncommon and different ideas get much more scrutinized), but we ask you to turn the very same question to the conventional animal right movement that is taken for granted.

 Since 1975 new exploitation practices have been formed, joining the ones that already existed and constantly expand.
-Many countries have added exploitations of species who were subjected to commercial exploitation in other countries, and further intensify their exploitation all the time.
+Many countries have added more species to the list of "exploitable animals" (ones who weren’t subjected to commercial exploitation in these regions before), and further intensify their exploitation all the time.
 The prices got cheaper and cheaper and a greater variety of available products was introduced to the market.

-The total animal products consumption has almost tripled since Animal Liberation was written.
-It’s the human population, urbanization, increase in the Gross Domestic Product, global trade agreements, corporations’ interests, the price of commodities and diseases like Avian Influenza and Bovine Spongiform Encephalopathy (BSE) that determine the number of exploited animals, not ethics.
+The total animal products consumption has quintupled since Animal Liberation was written.
+It’s human population, urbanization, increase in the Gross Domestic Product, global trade agreements, corporations’ interests, the price of commodities, and diseases, that determine the number of exploited animals, not ethics.
 No point in dreaming of a vegan world when the global course is on the exact opposite.

-And if this is not enough for little and publicly unaccepted industries such as these, when will the chicken industry, which is about 55 billion suffering animals per year industry, ever stop?
+And if this is not enough for little and publicly unaccepted industries such as these, when will the chicken flesh industry, which is about 66 billion suffering animals per year industry, ever stop?

 When will the last fish be suffocated in the extremely dense fish farms or pulled out of the water?
-Currently even among the animal liberation movement, fishes aren’t often portrayed as individual victims of human consumption, and you can often hear from activists about the ocean “depletion” problem.
+Currently even among the animal liberation movement, fishes often aren’t portrayed as individual victims of human consumption, and activists frequently adopt the ocean "depletion" problem rhetoric.

-Every year tens of millions more sentient beings are born into a life of suffering.
+Every year, additional tens of millions of sentient beings are born into a life of suffering.
 Every day is worse than the one before.
 Our website is full of facts and figures about suffering in the world, but the worst ones are the mentioned acute per capita increase, and that every second 5 more human babies are born.
 This world is so horrible that one of the greatest suffering factors is the human birth rate.

 It’s time to open your eyes and admit that human society is irrevocably speciesist.
 So far there is every reason to believe that even within the human race, selfishness and discrimination will never be overcome.
 Anthropologists have never discovered a human society free of violence, and social psychology findings indicate that elements such as group patriotism, selfishness, obedience, conformism, tendency to discriminate, as well as biases, irrational and irrelevant factors when it comes to moral thinking, are all innate to a great extent.